uswds/uswds/CONTRIBUTING.md

 ### A few parts of this project are not in the public domain

-For complete attribution and licensing information for parts of the project that are not in the public domain, see LICENSE.md.
+For complete attribution and licensing information for parts of the project that are not in the public domain, see the [LICENSE](LICENSE.md).

 ### The rest of this project is in the public domain